mjskay/uneval/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# autopartial: Automatic partial function application
+# uneval: Non-standard evaluation and partial function application with promises

 <!-- badges: start -->
 <!-- badges: end -->